Tag

 image2 737w440h

 Control D is unique in that it has several DNS servers to pick from, each categorized by theme.
-The “Uncensored” resolver proxies the commonly blocked websites in most countries to bypass IP blocking of various news websites.
+The “Uncensored” resolver proxies the commonly blocked websites in most countries to bypass IP blocking of various websites.
 Others can be used to stop malicious websites, block ads and trackers, or block networks or adult content.
 The basic option, “Unfiltered,” provides DNS query privacy and security:

 Primary DNS: 76.76.2.0